iamdebi/The-Healthiest-Would-You-Rather/README.md

 open localhost:8080 in your browser

-Ror best viewing experince open in full screen
+For best viewing experince open in full screen

 Project Briefs